Verigin Park OverviewRock GardensGuest House

 The original Verigin tomb was constructed of dark polished marble, with classical colonnades and carved relief panels.
 It was garnished with two symmetrically placed stone carvings of wheat sheaves that represented one of his well known slogans - “Toil and Peaceful Life”.
 A number of remnants of the original tomb remain as artifacts, the tomb itself having been reconstructed of more modest concrete.
 The park is open to the public in the summer season and a modern guest house with visual displays and restrooms has been recently constructed for the benefit of park visitors.

-The daughter of Peter Petrovitch Verigin, and mother of the current honorary chairman of the USCC (John J. Verigin), Anna Petrovna Markova was born on January 01, 1902 in the Soviet Union where she lived a difficult life, unjustly spending 15 years in exile, separated from her family.
-She emigrated to Canada in 1960 where she died on September 13, 1978.
+The daughter of Peter Petrovich Verigin, and mother of the late honourary chairman of the USCC (John J. Verigin), Anna Petrovna Markova was born on January 01, 1902, living a tragic life in the Soviet Union, unjustly spending 15 years in exile, separated from her family.
+She immigrated to Canada in 1960 where she died on September 13, 1978.
 Her courage, strength and wisdom will forever remain an inspiration to all Doukhobors.
 She is buried on the grounds of the tomb, near her father.
-Also buried on site are Peter V. Verigin's wife - Evdokia Gregorevna Verigina (Katelnikova) and Peter P. Verigin's wife - Anna Fedornova Verigina (Chernenkova).

 View Verigin Memorial Park Photo Gallery